zavolanlab/htsinfer/README.md

                         `rpl-13|ACYPI006272|ACYPI006272-RA|apisum|7029`
   --threads INT         number of threads to run STAR with --organism STR        source organism of the sequencing library, if provided,
-                        will not not be inferred by the application --read-layout-adapters PATH
+                        will not be inferred by the application --read-layout-adapters PATH
                         path to text file containing 3' adapter sequences to scan for (one sequence per line; default: